2009 Aegon International

 The 2009 Aegon International was a combined men's and women's tennis tournament played on outdoor grass courts.
 It was the 35th edition of the event for the women and the 1st edition for the men.
 It was classified as a WTA Premier tournament on the 2009 WTA Tour and as an ATP World Tour 250 series on the 2009 ATP World Tour.
-The event took place at the Devonshire Park Lawn Tennis Club in Eastbourne, United Kingdom from June 13 through June 20, 2009.
+The event took place at the Devonshire Park Lawn Tennis Club in Eastbourne, United Kingdom from 13 June through 20 June 2009.